jazzband/Watson/docs/contributing/hack.md

         $ source .venv/bin/activate
         (.venv) $ make install-dev

+    If you are using fish shell, source `.venv/bin/activate.fish` instead.

 5. Create a branch for local development:

         (.venv) $ git checkout -b name-of-your-bugfix-or-feature